2012

 All images sourced from original film stills.

 Earlier this year, while navigating through various film scenes on YouTube, I observed the parallel narrative structures that emerge when breaking into and breaking apart a film.
 Both actions preserve the temporal flow but serve distinct purposes in their respective moments.
 The film remains constant, yet the act of storytelling is always evolving.
 This tension introduces a linear element to the viewing experience.
-I became intrigued by the idea of deconstructing this linearity and reorganizing it as a series of disruptions or commotions in filmic memory, shaping the film’s overall narrative.
+I became intrigued by the idea of deconstructing this linearity and reorganising it as a series of disruptions or commotions in filmic memory, shaping the film’s overall narrative.